 You probably know that your genes help make you who you are.
 Except for identical twins, everyone has a slightly different set of genes, and when our genes interact with our environment, that’s what makes us unique individuals.

 Genes give us different hair, eye, and skin colors, and affect our height and weight.
 Genes also affect the inside of our bodies, and influence how organs like the heart, lungs, and even the brain work.
-But did you know that genes also affect how you behave.
-And the opposite is true as well–how you behave can affect your genes!
+But did you know that genes also affect how you behave?
+And the opposite is also true: how you behave can affect your genes!

 Currently, scientists are studying how taking cocaine affects your genes.
 Scientists have known for a while that using cocaine over a drawn-out period can lead to permanent changes in the brain.
-Teen brains may be especially vulnerable, because they are not yet fully developed.
+Teen brains may be especially vulnerable, because they'e still developing.
 But what causes those changes to happen?

 When the scientists prevented sirtuin activation in the brains of lab mice, the mice didn’t find cocaine to be as good, or rewarding.
 To say it another way, without turning these genes “on,” cocaine couldn’t give the mice a “high” anymore, and the mice didn’t want the drug as much.

 These results are pretty exciting, because if scientists could develop a treatment based on these genes, it might help people suffering from cocaine addiction.
 That kind of treatment is a long way off—but at least now the scientists know how cocaine affects genes, and how that affects the brain.
 And that’s a good start.

 Want to learn more?
 Check out the blog post “Say What?
 Epigenetics.”